Thank you for trying AMP!

 If you are unsure of your inmate's location, you can search and locate your inmate by typing in their last name, first name or first initial, and/or the offender ID number to get their accurate information immediately Registered Offenders

-The NV DOC - Northern Nevada Transitional Housing (NNTH) in Reno, NV, focuses on successful offender reintegration into society, crucial for effective crime control.
+The NV DOC - Northern Nevada Transitional Housing (NNTH) located at 225 Sunshine Lane Reno, NV, focuses on successful offender reintegration into society, crucial for effective crime control.
 With high recidivism rates, evidence-based practices tailor programs for medium to high-risk individuals, reducing repeat offenses.
 Reentry and Treatment Centers offer structured environments and various programs aiding rehabilitation and community reconnection efforts.
 Collaborating with the Washoe Sheriff's Department, the Nevada Department of Corrections, and sometimes the US Marshal Service/Federal Bureau of Prisons, comprehensive reentry services prioritize education, substance abuse treatment, and workforce development.
 Facilities assist officers in monitoring compliance and serve as alternatives to pretrial detention, considering cost-effectiveness and reducing overcrowding.
 Emphasizing individual needs, family support, and community integration, the center aims for holistic support, empowering successful reintegration.

 In 2005, Assembly Bill 299 passed the Legislature, paving the way for a partnership with the Reno-Sparks Indian Colony and the Department of Corrections for a land swap between the two parties.
 Northern Nevada Transitional Housing is the product of that partnership.